han5durk/EDA-Fantasy-Premier-League/README.md

 - In general costly players are always better than mid-range or low-range players.
 But there are some mid-range players who are as good as high-range ones.
 Early detection of such players and transferring them in would be a good move.
 Also sometimes people get confused, whether they should go for some costly players and fill others with just okay players.
 Or get a team full of mid-range players.
 It is seen that the former strategy works better.
 - Players actually playing well also generally give high points.
 There are some discrepancies, but mostly the correlation is linear.

-Dataset used can be found here: https://github.com/vaastav/Fantasy-Premier-League
+Dataset used can be found here: [Vaastav Anand's github repo](https://github.com/vaastav/Fantasy-Premier-League)